Applying to the Fund

 Who can apply?

-All York, faculty, graduate students, staff, post-docs, emeriti, and honorary research profs who have had a peer-reviewed article accepted to an Open Access journal that meets the funding criteria.
+All York, faculty, graduate students, staff, post-docs, emeriti, and visiting scholars who have had a peer-reviewed article accepted to an Open Access journal that meets the funding criteria.

 Where an article has multiple authors, the first author must be a York affiliated researcher.